Skip to Content

 We also took advantage of the Multi-night tickets which are a good deal if you can go to Halloween Horror Nights more than once.
 That way you can take your time and not have to do everything in one night.

-Halloween Horror Nights is a scary good time, but leave the kids at home for this one.
+Halloween Horror Nights is a scary good time, but maybe leave the little kids at home for this one.